Houses in multiple occupation (HMO)

 How to apply

-You could be prosecuted or fined up to £30,000 if your property doesn't have a valid HMO licence when it legally requires one.
+If you fail to licence a property, you could be prosecuted or fined up to £30,000 if your property doesn't have a valid HMO licence when it legally requires one.
+It may also result in a rent repayment order being made which is covered under Section 40 of the Housing and Planning Act 2016.

 Information you'll need to apply